mengwangoxf/mengwangoxf.github.io/research.md

 ---
 ## Research

 My research is generously supported by [EPSRC](https://epsrc.ukri.org/), the [Royal Society](https://royalsociety.org/), [NCSC](https://www.ncsc.gov.uk/), and industry partners, for which I am very grateful.
-My active grant is around 1 million.

 I am the Principle Investigator of the following Projects.